simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-1.18.md

 ### Deprecations

 * The use of the PHP `memcache` extension was deprecated in favour of `memcached`.
-In order to keep using memcache functionality you have to move to the PHP `memchached` extension, which is available from PECL; see https://pecl.php.net/package/memcached.
+In order to keep using memcache functionality you have to move to the PHP `memcached` extension, which is available from PECL; see https://pecl.php.net/package/memcached.
 The former is considered abandoned and it's safe use can no longer be guaranteed.